 After finishing university, I got a marketing job at a tech startup.
 While things were going well, I found keeping everyone up to date with my day to day activities was a a challenge for me.
 It seemed like such a waste of time.
-Other teams wouldn't understand the complex reasons behind my work anyway.
+Other teams wouldn’t understand the complex reasons behind my work anyway.
 I knew what I was doing.
 I was doing it well.
 My manager knew what I was doing.
 So, all was well?
 Right?
 No. I still needed to discovers Google's OKRs.

 Employees don’t want transparency.

 The main issue that plagues companies looking to add more transparency in their day to day activities is the un-willingness of employees to share what the are working on.
 I understand the need for transparency.
 But even with my degree in internal communication, I could not understand why I should spend my time on something so unproductive.
 I was an arrogant, little thing.

 Understanding what employees are doing is not only important for managers, it is important to everyone.
 Over the years, I have learned that as an employee that knowing what others in my team and company doing benefits me.